-The Clapham Common Tube station in London is currently covered in cats, and for the most part it’s just as straightforward as it may seem.
+The Clapham Common Tube station in London is currently covered in cats, and for the most part, it’s just as straightforward as it may seem.
 A project known as the Citizens Advertising Takeover Service (or CATS), took over 68 advertisements in the station as a way to bring cute imagery into the daily vision of passersby, while momentarily ceasing the onslaught of continuous advertising faced during daily commutes, and life.
-CATS secured the money to finance the project through a Kickstarter campaign six months ago, and in the end raised £23,000.
+CATS secured the money to finance the project through a Kickstarter campaign six months ago, and in the end, raised £23,000.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
+You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!